 Modern Day Costa Rica is a nation at peace.
 Fun Fact: Costa Rica has no standing army.

 Things go wrong on the road ALL THE TIME.
 Be prepared for what life throws at you.

 Buy an AMK Travel Medical Kit before you head out on your next adventure – don’t be daft!Buy on REI

 Trekking in Costa Rica

-Some of the best treks in Central American can be found within the borders of Costa Rica.
+Costa Rica is home to some of the best hikes in Central America.
 As a nation bursting with natural beauty, you must absolutely make time to tackle a few epic treks!
 Costa Rica has amazing national parks filled with hiking trails.
 Here I have listed a few of my personal favorites.

 Monteverde Cloud Forest Hike: Soak in the sights and sounds of one of Costa Rica’s ecological gems.

 Arenal Volcano National Park: Hike amongst an active volcano?
 Why the hell not?
 Most of Costa Rica’s 850 species of bird can be found here, including the endangered quetzal.
 The park is home to white-faced monkeys, jaguars, coati, and toucans.